freenas/freenas-docs/userguide/intro.rst

 * Iocage has been updated to version 0.9.9.2.

+The following screens have changed:

+* The :guilabel:`Enable Console Menu` in
+  :menuselection:`System --> Advanced` has been renamed to :guilabel:`Show Text Console Without Password Prompt`.

 * The :guilabel:`Log Level` drop-down menu has been added to :menuselection:`Services --> SNMP`.
 It defaults to the :guilabel:`Error` log level.